Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Implications

 Based on the quantum-limited sensitivity on high-frequency GW detection, we discuss the implications on how well one can test some of the well-motivated predictions related to Grand Unified Theories (GUTs) and topological defects (domain walls and cosmic strings).

-\textbf{GUT-motivated phase transition:} GUTs, which aim to unify the three fundamental particle forces, can naturally predict cosmological phase transitions at ultra-high energy scales.
-While the energy scale of GUT breaking ($\gtrsim 10^{16}$~GeV) is prohibitively high, intermediate symmetry breaking can naturally occur at lower scales but sufficiently higher than the electro-weak scale.
-The SO(10) framework \cite{Fritzsch:1974nn} provides plenty of such possibilities and we highlight those symmetries in orange in Fig.~\ref{fig:GUT}.
-Note that these symmetries are necessarily intermediate symmetries as required by gauge unification with scales sufficiently lower than the GUT scale.
-In particular, we focus on intermediate symmetries with breaking scales in the range of $10^6\sim 10^{10}$~GeV.
-Two representative benchmarks of GW spectra at $10^{8}$~GeV (B1) and $10^{9}$~GeV (B2) are shown in the right panel of Fig.~\ref{fig:limits}, which can be resulted in typical symmetry breaking $G_{422} \to G_{3221}$ or $G_{3221} \to G_{\rm SM}$ shown in Fig.~\ref{fig:GUT}.
+\textbf{GUT-motivated phase transition:} GUTs, which aim to unify the three fundamental particle forces, can naturally predict cosmological phase transitions at ultra-high-energy scales.
+Although the energy scale of GUT breaking ($\gtrsim 10^{16}$~GeV) is prohibitively high, intermediate symmetry breaking can naturally occur at lower scales but sufficiently higher than the electroweak scale. { Below, we will focus on non-SUSY $SO(10)$ GUTs \cite{Fritzsch:1974nn} as our benchmark because this framework is among the best classified, enabling an exhaustive audit of viable breaking chains and a direct mapping to our quantum-limited detectability criterion.
+It is worth mentioning that SUSY GUTs \cite{Aulakh:1982sw} or GUTs with larger gauge symmetries, e.g., $E_6$ \cite{Gursey:1975ki}, provide new recipes of both symmetries and extra DOFs.
+They modify details of dynamics without altering the qualitative result for the study of phase transitions and thus will not be considered here.
+The $SO(10)$ breaking chains via certain intermediate symmetries to the SM is summarized in Fig.~\ref{fig:GUT}.
+The relevant intermediate scales are $10^6$–$10^{10}$~GeV; the blue chains in Fig.~\ref{fig:GUT} fall in this range and can source ultra-high-frequency (UHF) GWs.} Two representative benchmarks of GW spectra at $10^{8}$~GeV (B1) and $10^{9}$~GeV (B2) are shown in the right panel of Fig.~\ref{fig:limits}, which can result in typical symmetry breaking $G_{422} \to G_{3221}$ or $G_{3221} \to G_{\rm SM}$ shown in Fig.~\ref{fig:GUT}.
 Earlier results of GWs induced by Pati-Salam symmetry breaking without embedding in a full $SO(10)$ framework can be found in \cite{Croon:2018kqn,Huang:2020bbe}.

-The intermediate symmetry breaking can be triggered by a Higgs-like mechanism, involving a scalar field that acquires a vacuum expectation value (VEV).
-The symmetry breaking is accompanied by a cosmological phase transition at very high temperature $T_*$ in the early Universe.
-Its dynamics are described by the effective potential, which is dressed by zero-temperature and finite-temperature loop corrections of particles (gauge bosons, scalars and fermions) participating in the phase transition.
-The potential is determined once the details of a model are provided.
-In particular, we show in Appendix 2.3 analytical connections between parameters in phase transition and particle models in the GUT framework.